Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 #### Design

 The website is designed to be easy and user-friendy on all type of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effect.
+User will get some interaction from the interface as the tabs, links and buttons will have a hover effect.

 #### Typography